membase/ns_server/DESIGN.markdown

     mc_pool.erl
     mc_bucket.erl

-A pool is a container of memcached server addreses and of buckets.
+A pool is a container of memcached server addresses and of buckets.

 Although there are records defined for these concepts (and the below Address concept), the rest of the system should treat these objects as